AdobeDocs/experience-platform.en/help/dashboards/data-distiller/customizable-insights/overview.md

 Using an existing data model has the benefits of providing a structured, efficient, and scalable framework tailored to your specific business needs.
 To learn how to [create insights from an existing data model](./user-defined-dashboards.md#create-widget), refer to the custom dashboard guide.

 Insights generated from SQL queries offer far greater flexibility and customization.
-Technical people can use 'query pro-mode' to perform complex analysis on SQL and then share this analysis with non-technical users through this dashboard capability.
+Technical people can use query pro mode to perform complex analysis on SQL and then share this analysis with non-technical users through this dashboard capability.
 Select **[!UICONTROL Query pro mode]** followed by **[!UICONTROL Save]**.

 >[!NOTE]
 >